 Tender Meadows is committed to land stewardship based on sustainable agriculture techniques that reflect our commitment to protecting and improving the health of the earth and its inhabitants.
-We use the most natural options and methods whenever possible without sacrificing the health and safety of our animals.
-Our animals are pasture-raised (they aren’t stuck inside of a stuffy barn or in cramped quarters) and well cared-for.
-We currently raise approximately 25 chickens (we plan to double that number this year), approximately 20 goats, and a small herd of rabbits.
+We use the most natural options and methods available whenever possible without sacrificing the health and safety of our animals.
+Our animals are pasture-raised and lovingly cared for.
+We currently raise approximately 30 chickens and 40 goats.

 Q: Are you Certified Organic?

 A: No, but while we are not Certified Organic, we DO raise our livestock to the most organic methods we can.
 We do not use hormones or unnecessary antibiotics and we try to use natural treatments whenever possible.
 However, we will not sacrifice the health of our animals to attain Certification.